mvolkmann/blog/src/prolog.md

 | conjunction       | and'ing terms with comma operator                               |
 | disjunction       | or'ing terms with semicolon operator                            |

+A string is treated as a list of atoms where each atom represents a character.
+This makes it a compound term.

-A compound term is a functor name followed by an argument list.
+Every compound term can be written as a functor name followed by an argument list.
-Each argument can be an atom, a variable, a destructuring of variables, or another compound term.
+Each argument can be an atom, a variable, or another compound term.
-Nested compound terms can be represented by a tree structure.
+All compound terms, including nested ones, can be represented by a tree structure.

 A rule can be thought of as a special kind of fact that depends on a set of other facts